By Hilde Thunem (email@example.com)

 The finds that are clearly identifiable as serk fragments at Haithabu are linen.
 There are several wool fragments from an undertunic that might occasionally have been worn as a serk, but Hägg seems to believe that there was a similarly constructed linen garment worn next to the body.

-Wool is fairly easy to dye using natural substances and many of the fragments of woollen cloth that has been excavated show traces of colour.
+As for dyeing, wool takes dye fairly easily, and many of the fragments of woollen cloth that has been excavated show traces of colour.
 The Eura serk appears to have been dyed blue, and Hägg believes that all the woollen undertunic fragments found in the harbour were dyed.
-According to her the antibacterial effect of the walnut dye would have been appreciated in the instances where the undertunic were worn directly against the body as a serk.
+According to her the antibacterial effect of the walnut dye would have been appreciated in the instances where the undertunic was worn directly against the body as a serk.

 Linen on the other hand, is difficult to dye when you don't have access to modern chemical dyes.
 With a few exceptions, the majority of linen serk fragments seem to have been left undyed.
-Unfortunately it is difficult to separate colour originating from dye from the colour caused by rust or other discolouration.
+Of course, as it is difficult to separate colour originating from dye from the colour caused by rust or other discolouration, it can be hard to identify if a fragment has been dyed.
 Still, according to Inga Hägg, there is reason to believe that the linen fragments from the serks found in two of the graves in Birka (grave 60A and 762) may have been dyed blue and red respectively.
-There is also more convincing evidence of a blue linen smokkr in Birka grave 563, confirming that Vikings had access to dyed linen.
-Finally, the linen serk at Pskov was dyed blue, and the high-status lady in the poem Rígsþula (Moðir) wears a blue serk.
+There is also more convincing evidence of a blue linen smokkr in Birka grave 563, confirming that Vikings at Birka had access to dyed linen.
+Finally, the linen serks at Pskov and Hyrt were dyed blue, and the high-status lady in the poem Rígsþula (Moðir) wears a blue serk.

 Not all serks was made of fabric in a single colour, as shown by the plaid serk fragments found in the Haithabu graves.
 These would have been high quality fabrics and were therefore probably only worn by the wealthy, but the white and blue plaid (grave 27/1963) and red and blue plaid (grave 159/1960) provide a sharp contrast to the white Viking serk that most of us have come to expect.

-There is some evidence in Birka for a keyhole neckline with a slit being closed by a round brooch.
-Inga Hägg interprets the evidence in her work on Birka (Kvinnodräkten i Birka, p 19), and her conclusions are summarised here.
+According to Inga Hägg, there is some evidence in Birka for a keyhole neckline with a slit being closed by a round brooch.
 Of the 52 graves in Birka with linen fragments of a serk, only 20 contain the small round brooches.
 Nine of the round brooches has fragments of linen (or silk) attached to them, and only four of these has fragments that show remains of the folding that would be expected from the edges of a slit in a keyhole neckline (Grave 554, 644, 762 and 60 A).
 Only one of these (60 A) has identical fabric left on both the tortoise brooches and the round brooch, showing that whatever was attached to the round brooch probably was the serk.

 In graves that do not contain the twin brooches (and thus probably did not have the distinctive dress that went with them), the placement of the round brooch varies, with the majority being placed on the centre of the chest.
 In graves that contain the tortoise brooches however, the little round brooch is usually (75% of the time) placed beneath the chin, indicating that it was pinned to a garment worn beneath the dress held up by the twin brooches, and thus needed to be placed higher in order to not be hidden by the dress.
 This strengthens the theory that the round brooch was used to close the serk.
 The placement of the brooch beneath the chin also indicates that the neckline probably ran fairly close to the throat, and the lower placement of the brooch in the absence of the tortoise brooch-dress may indicate that the slit was relatively long.

-Still, there are 32 Birka graves with textile fragments from a serk that do not contain a round brooch.
+Still, there are 32 Birka graves with textile fragments from a serk without a round brooch.
 Inga Hägg concludes that these probably were no more dependent on a slit and brooch than the later medieval tunics, with their variation of neck holes.
 If we proceed with that assumption, some possible interpretations for the graves without round brooches might be triangular or rounded necklines large enough to allow the head to pass through or some kind of cloth closures that has disappeared.

 One example of a garment that may have had a keyhole neckline without a brooch is the Pskov serk.
 Since the garment was found in a box instead of on a body, we don't know for sure if it was pinned at the throat with a brooch when it was worn.
 The way it is described by the archaeologists, however, make it seem that it might have been closed by linen bands.
 Another example of a garment that uses linen bands instead of e.g. a brooch is the Viborg shirt.
 Unfortunately, the lack of a metal artefact nearby would make such a closing mechanism very vulnerable to the deterioration that happens in the grave, and so we do not know whether this was commonly in use or not.